zoomies: A tool to infer stellar age from vertical action in Gaia data: Results

 Using the \textit{Gaia} data for this sample, we calculate \lnjzsp for each star according to the method described in Section \ref{sec:methods}.
 For each cluster, we take the median \lnjzsp across all cluster members and generate the corresponding dynamical age probability distribution.
 We take this age distribution to be the representative age distribution for the entire cluster.

 In Figure \ref{fig:cluster_plot}, we show the age distributions for each selected cluster as a violin plot.
-The age distributions for each labelled cluster are represented vertically, and the x-axis represents the independently measured cluster age from \citet{dias_updated_2021}.
-The dashed red line represents the one-to-one relation.
 Though our dynamical age distributions are not as precise as the measured cluster ages, we demonstrate that the relative age predictions for open clusters scale appropriately using only dynamical data.